donnamagi/rails-image-upload/README.md

 ```

 ### Setting up the database
 This application uses PostgreSQL.
-Ensure you have PostgreSQL installed and running.
+Once you have PostgreSQL installed and running:

-Create and setup the database:
 ```bash
 rails db:create
 rails db:migrate